effi flo

 Here's the architecture that works at scale:

 Clay owns Layer 2 decisively.
-It's the best enrichment platform I've used — and I've tested dozens.
-The waterfall architecture, the 75+ provider integrations, and the HTTP API request capability make it uniquely powerful for recruiting use cases.
+It's the best enrichment platform I've used - and I've tested dozens.
+While tools like Apollo offer similar enrichment features, Clay's waterfall architecture, the 150+ provider integrations, and the HTTP API request capability make it uniquely powerful for recruiting use cases.

 But Layers 1, 3, and 4 require infrastructure that Clay wasn't designed to provide.
 That's where the "growth system" approach comes in - Clay as a component, not the whole solution.